cooperative-computing-lab/cctools/doc/manuals/awe/index.md

 #### Running AWE-WQ

-There are two components to consider when running AWE-WQ: the master process and the resources.
-The master is the driver of the algorithm, managing task definitions, scheduling, processing, and the resampling procedure.
+There are two components to consider when running AWE-WQ: the manager process and the resources.
+The manager is the driver of the algorithm, managing task definitions, scheduling, processing, and the resampling procedure.
 In order to run the walkers, resources must be allocated.